 + after I sweat, a lot

-+ being intentional about what I eat/consume (no animals)
++ when I'm being intentional about what I eat/consume (no animals)

-+ being in comfy clothes and next to someone I love
++ when I'm in comfy clothes and next to someone I love

 + after I take a really deep breath